DaveStaudenmaier/AngularPWANavigationShell/README.md

 The idea was to create a navigation set-up that works well on small devices.
 There is a fixed header and footer as well as a slide-out sidenav.

-The project is not configued with the web manifest or service worker.
+The project is not configured with the web manifest or service worker.
 The intention was to just show a possible navigation scheme for devices for a progressive web app.

 <img src="home1.png" width="200">